The Pumpkin Holler Hunnerd and Gravel Smasher races are held at Eagle Bluff Resort, 9800 HWY 10 northeast of Tahlequah, Oklahoma.

 The aid station volunteers are simply outstanding.
 All are staffed with ultra-runners and "professional" volunteers.
 Many aid stations are manned by race directors and small business owners.
 They really know how to make runners and gravelers feel special.

 The Pumpkin Holler course is a 30 mile loop.
 100 mile runners will run this loop three times, 100K runners twice and the 50K runners only get to see this beautiful course once.
 Each distance has an out-and-back spur through the middle of Nickel Preserve.
 Runners only run this spur on the first loop.

 Don’t ignore the Great Gourd Challenge this year.
 The GGC is an extra 1-mile out-and-back that gets you nifty bonus swag.
 This challenge is just past the East of Eden aid station (the fifth aid station you encounter on the course).
 The turn-off will be clearly marked.

 The Great Gourd Challenge is open to 100 mile, 100K, and 50K runners but you must complete it on your first lap.
 Just think – when was the last time you ran 101 miles and got bonus swag?

-The Pumpkin Holler Hunnerd course includes eight first-class aid stations (The 100 mile runners will see a ninth decent one).
+At the Pumpkin Holler Hunnerd, aid stations are much more than water and food along the side of the trail.
+Each of our aid stations have developed a unique personality.
+In many cases our aid stations create memories for a life time.
 All aid stations are staffed with the best and most-friendly people you could ever meet.
 Most are ultra-runners and race directors and look forward to giving back to the running community at PHH.